The stars come out at new-look Osheaga music fest

-Taking place over three days, August 3 to 5, the all-ages Osheaga, Music and Arts Festival, is one of the hands-down highlights of Montréal’s summer festival calendar.
-Each year, the festival welcomes 135,000 concertgoers for first-rate programming that spans pop, rock, indie, hip-hop, R&B, electro, soul and more.
+Taking place over three days, from August 2 to 4, the all-ages Osheaga Music and Arts Festival is one of the hands-down highlights of Montréal’s packed summer festival calendar.
+Each year, Osheaga welcomes over 135,000 concertgoers for first-rate programming that spans pop, rock, indie, hip-hop, R&B, electro, soul and more.
 It all goes down at its utterly unique site on the pastoral, tree- and pathway-lined Parc Jean-Drapeau, located in the middle of the St. Lawrence River just minutes by car, metro or bike from downtown Montréal.
-The sprawling greenspace is also home to the ’77 Montréal punk rock fest (July 27), the Heavy Montréal metal fest (July 28 and 29) and the ÎleSoniq electronic dance music festival (August 10 and 11).
+And this year festivalgoers will be able to take full advantage of a multi-year refurbishment of the Osheaga site that includes a new amphitheatre and more spacious and comfortable festival grounds.

 While so much of the Osheaga experience is about living in the moment, a little advance prep never hurt anyone either.
-To that end, organizers have come up with an innovative (and amazingly spot-on) way to help you choose which shows you want to see: the artist recommender app, based on Facebook likes and other criteria.
-While on the topic of apps, the Osheaga Play app is your key to all things fest-related: view the full festival schedule, get all the latest news, listen to the official playlist and get notifications 15 minutes before artists hit the stage.
+To that end, the Osheaga Play app is your key to all things fest-related: view the full festival schedule, get all the latest news, listen to the official playlist and get notifications 15 minutes before artists hit the stage.
 And be sure to consult the app’s interactive site map (complete with a “friend finder” function).
 It’s there that you’ll be able to locate places like the Osheaga Arts Village (exhibits, installations and even a pinball arcade), the site-wide Osheaga Play activities (think crazy playground fun for adults including a carousel and a Ferris wheel), the brand new Hammocks Zone (a chill spot nestled away in the woods) and the family friendly Kids Zone.
 Speaking of which, do take note that children 10 and under get into Osheaga completely free when accompanied by a pass-holding adult.

 If Osheaga = Montréal, and Montréal = food, it therefore follows that Osheaga = food.
 And how.
 Every year, Osheaga takes pride in providing a variety of different food vendors for a wide range of tastes.
 Many of Montréal’s famous food trucks, as well as concession stands and catering services from the greater Montréal area, will be sprinkled liberally throughout the festival site.
 Rumbling stomachs can expect loads of traditional fest fare (pizza, hotdogs, poutine and the like) as well as local specialties and vegetarian, vegan and gluten-free options.
 In addition, the second edition of the YUL EAT Gardens will welcome the peckish with a full range of food and beverage options featuring pop-up restaurants from some local favourites like Agrikol (Haitian cuisine), Venice (Californian cuisine), Les Street Monkeys (Cambodian tapas), Foodchain (fresh salads) and Grumman ‘78 (Mexican cuisine).

 Jamie O’Meara, blogger